 Qualified applicants must meet one of the following criteria and pass prerequisite courses listed below.

-Upon successful completion of the program, students are awarded a certificate of program completion for Diagnostic Medical Sonography (DMS) and will be eligible to be certified through examination by the national certifying agency, American Registry for Diagnostic Medical Sonography.
-Graduates of the School may take the Sonography Principles and Instrumentation, Abdomen and OB/GYN examinations.
+Upon successful completion of the 47 credit hour program curriculum, students are awarded a Certificate of Achievement for program completion in Diagnostic Medical Sonography (DMS).
+Graduates are eligible to be certified through examination by the national certifying agency, American Registry for Diagnostic Medical Sonography.
+Graduates of the School are prepared to take the Sonography Principles and Instrumentation, Abdomen and OB/GYN examinations.

 The Northwestern Memorial School of Diagnostic Medical Sonography offers an 18-month certificate program.
 There are three options for students to become a diagnostic medical sonographer: